Kent: Economy

 At the 2001 UK census, employment statistics for the residents in Kent, including Medway, were as follows: 41.1% in full-time employment, 12.4% in part-time employment, 9.1% self-employed, 2.9% unemployed, 2.3% students with jobs, 3.7% students without jobs, 12.3% retired, 7.3% looking after home or family, 4.3% permanently sick or disabled, and 2.7% economically inactive for other reasons.
 Of residents aged 16–74, 16% had a higher education qualification or the equivalent, compared to 20% nationwide.

 The average hours worked per week by residents of Kent were 43.1 for males and 30.9 for females.
 Their industry of employment was 17.3% retail, 12.4% manufacturing, 11.8% real estate, 10.3% health and social work, 8.9% construction, 8.2% transport and communications, 7.9% education, 6.0% public administration and defence, 5.6% finance, 4.8% other community and personal service activities, 4.1% hotels and restaurants, 1.6% agriculture, 0.8% energy and water supply, 0.2% mining, and 0.1% private households.
 This is higher than the whole of England for construction and transport/communications and lower for manufacturing.

-Kent is sometimes known as the "Garden of England" for its abundance of orchards and hop gardens.
+Kent is known as the "Garden of England" for its abundance of orchards and hop gardens.
 In particular the county produces tree-grown fruits, strawberries and hazelnuts.
 Distinctive hop-drying buildings called oasts are common in the countryside, although many have been converted into dwellings.
 Nearer to London, market gardens also flourish.
 Kent is the main area for hazelnut production in the UK.

 However, in recent years, there has been a significant drop in agriculture, and industry and services are increasing their utilisation of the area.
 This is illustrated by the following table of economic indicator gross value added (GVA) between 1995 and 2003 (figures are in £ millions):